 For those that are unsure what a content audit consists of, it’s the process of analysing all pages and asses on a website to provide an understanding of what needs to be created, completely re-written, updated, or even deleted.

 Analysing existing content will help your business in a number of ways, as it allows you to:

 Understanding these factors will work to keep your business fresh, up-to-date, and relevant.
-In turn, this will help you improve the experience of visiting your website for viewers, maximising session times and (hopefully) impacting on purchases.
+In turn, this will help you improve the experience for audiences visiting your website, maximising session times and (hopefully) impacting on purchases.

 Whilst conducting content audits won’t have a direct effect on rankings and visibility itself, any outcomes from an audit should have an effect.
 If you feel a page may need updating with more relevant keywords as the result of an audit, those changes should help boost that page’s visibility.
 For that reason, content audits should be a regular occurrence and embedded within your SEO strategy.
 There’s no point rushing an audit, because there may well be items you miss, such as broken links or missing meta-descriptions.

 When running your content audit, it’s important to think of your goals.
 Would you like to push for higher conversion rates on a specific landing page, or identify which pages need to be better optimised for search engines.
 Drafting out these aims will not only help you clean-up your website, but also ensure its performance is the best it can be for the moment.

 When optimising a website, most people tend to focus on written content.
 What they may not realise is that images and videos can have a big impact on website visibility too.